-There’s a (admittedly unlikely) scenario in which Miami’s 4th-string QB plays
+There’s a scenario (admittedly unlikely) in which Miami’s fourth-string QB plays

 Moore was the biggest takeaway from an injury-plagued Dolphins practice.
 The others:

-▪ Right guard Jermon Bushrod worked to the side with trainers after missing Wednesday and Thursday due to a foot injury.
+▪ Right guard Jermon Bushrod worked to the side with trainers after missing Wednesday and Thursday because of a foot injury.
 Gase ruled him out, meaning Jesse Davis will presumably start at guard and Sam Young will be the right tackle.

-▪ Running back Damien Williams’ left shoulder was in a harness five days after he separated in a game.
+▪ Running back Damien Williams’ left shoulder was in a harness five days after he separated it in a game.
 He will not play Sunday.
 Senorise Perry might, however.
-While the teams says he remains in the concussion protocol, Williams has practiced all week.
+While the team says he remains in the concussion protocol, Perry has practiced all week.

 ▪ Defensive tackles Ndamukong Suh and Davon Godchaux and safety Maurice Smith all were not seen during the portion of practice open to reporters.